slgoodrich/paywall-kit/README.md

 - **No per-sale fee.** You already pay Apple's cut.
 That's the only cut.
 - **~565 lines you can read in one sitting.** No black box between you and the App Store.
 40 tests included.
 - **Three composable products.** Import only the layer your app needs.
+- **The trial Apple won't give you.** A one-time purchase can't carry a StoreKit trial, so `PurchaseKit` runs the clock itself: a Keychain trial marker plus a pure, tested access resolver, honest about what it can and can't enforce.

 ## What you're replacing